shopware/shopware/src/Docs/_new/2-internals/1-core/10-erd/erd-shopware-core-checkout-customer.md

 [Back to modules](./../10-modules.md)

-The central customer entity of the platform.
+The central customer entity of Shopware 6.
 Is created through SalesChannel processes and used in the order and cart workflow.

 ![Customer](./dist/erd-shopware-core-checkout-customer.png)